 Wait, isn’t fixing the car an emergency?
 No!
-You know your car is going to break down!
-You should already have a separate savings for that!
+You know your vehicle will break down!
+You should already have separate savings for that!
 Build it into your budget if you haven’t already.

 The emergency fund is a catch-all for the unforeseeable like: